ralphbarac/github-stats/README.md

 # github-stats

-This is a simple web-app that allows people to search GitHub users and get a brief overview of their account information as well as an overview of their most used languages and brief overviews on the users public repositories.
+This is a simple web-app that allows people to search GitHub users and get a brief overview of their account information, repository information, and some basic statistics.

+Technologies used: VueJS, d3js

 ## Deployment Link